mashanz/note/_posts/2021-11-17-personal-notes.md

+---
+title: 2022 Han's Roadmaps, Lets be more productive and consistance
+tags: Notes
+---

 # 2022 Roadmaps 🏄🏻‍♂️

 I am addicted to working full time remote since 2018.
 I decide will not accept any WFO (Except if they give me Sallary +100K USD Anually) 🤑